COVID-19 (Coronavirus): FAQ

 - You choose not to bill your insurance plan

-Please note that the $150 charge does not include other services that may be rendered during your visit.
+Please note that the $150 charge does not include other services that may be rendered during your visit to urgent care.

 We ask you to sign up for My CS-Link so you can get your results electronically as soon as they are available.
 If your result is positive, you will also receive your results by phone call from one of our providers to review your results and discuss safety protocols for isolating.
 You should get the test results in about 48-72 hours.
 Visit cedars-sinai.org/mycslink or call 1-800-CEDARS-1 (1-800-233-2771) to create your My CS-Link account.